Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 - df_from_phase_bson
 - cycle_list_file
 ###
-Note that there are the possibility also to read json file, but the application that gives the data by default give them as bson.
+Note that there are the possibility also to read json files, but the application that gives the data by default give them as bson.
 ###
 There are also functions to preprocess the DataFrame, in particuar the time column, to a simplyfied use of the DataFrame.
 These are:
 - take_datetime